grafana/grafana-json-datasource/README.md

 # JSON API data source for Grafana

+> [!CAUTION]
+> This plugin is now in maintenance mode, no new features will be added.
+We recommend using the [Infinity data source plugin](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/) instead

 The Grafana JSON Datasource plugin empowers you to seamlessly integrate JSON data into Grafana.
 JSON is a versatile and widely used data format, and with this plugin, you can easily transform your JSON data into meaningful visualizations within Grafana dashboards.

 ## Documentation